 Start your own channel:

-Set up a review, blogging site or content channel.
+Set up a review blogging site or content channel.
 This is the marketing version of having a portfolio.
-You can send a link with your CV to show your writing and online skills, and equally importantly, your interest in animation.
+You can send a link with your CV to show your writing and online skills, and, equally importantly, your interest in animation.

 Get a degree:

 A degree in film studies, law, business studies or media and communication is a good way into this field.
 You would also benefit from an MBA in film production, film history or film finance.
-Have a look at ScreenSkills’ list of recommended courses and select one in film or TV.
+Have a look at ScreenSkills’ list of recommended courses and select one in animation.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.